ralyodio/bmr/README.md

 You can also choose an audio file to play when a message arrives in your Inbox.

-### More info and support channel
+### Discussion and support channel

-Join the "Bmr" channel:
+Join the Bmr channel:

     Passphrase: Bmr
     Address: BM-2cXEHofo7LieKNGNmAPypDUej9BRQvuFYS

-### Securely using the Bitmessage API remotely
+### A note about security: using the Bitmessage API remotely

 It is insecure to use a remote Bitmessage API directly, as all XMLRPC API calls go over the web using http in cleartext.
 That means when your Inbox is downloaded, or when you send a message, the content goes out over the web in plain text (unencrypted).